 The ground rules

-Building alliances with competitors can be good for a growing business.
+Building alliances with competitors can be good business for a fast growing business.
 Such relationships can strengthen your strategies for growth while also meeting your customers’ needs.
-However, several items need to be understood between you and your competitor for a strong alliance.
+However, several items need to be understood between you and your competitor in order for a strong alliance to exist.

-- Your competitor may have equipment on the job with his company name stenciled on it, but his workers must realize that it is your company’s reputation on the line and act accordingly.
+- Your competitor may have equipment on the job with their company name stenciled on it, but their workers must realize that it is your company’s reputation on the line and act accordingly.

-- Your competitor must agree to avoid soliciting additional work from your client behind your back.
+- Your competitor must agree to avoid soliciting additional work with your client behind your back.
 Likewise, you must abstain from talking negatively about your competitor to a customer.

 - You must be crystal clear about instructions and requirements that will be met in order to fulfill the job.
-You must personally take full responsibility to ensure every piece of information about the job is made clear to your competitor and that their workers fully understand the job needs.
-You may need to spend extra time monitoring the first few jobs with your competitor until both parties reach a comfort level.
+You must personally take full responsibility to ensure that every piece of information about the job is made clear with your competitor and that their workers fully understand the job needs.
+You may need to spend extra time monitoring the first few jobs with your competitor until both parties reach a comfort level with each other.

-- Both parties must realize that even with great communication, problems and mistakes can occur.
+- Both parties must realize that even with great communication, problems and mistakes may still be made.
 As tempting as it may be to hold payment for the completion of a job over the competitor’s head, this tactic will not build positive and trusting relationships.
 Your own crews can cost you money in rework, so can outside crews.

-When approached carefully, building alliances can be a positive experience for you and your competitors.
-Such relationships can help you grow your business, take on a greater diversity of work, or strengthen a weakness within your company.
+Approached carefully and thoroughly, building alliances can be a positive experience for you and your competitors.
+Such relationships can help you grow your business, take on a greater diversity of work or strengthen a weakness within your company.